 We do not promote commercial events on the Roadcraft website; however we are happy to consider promotion of non-commercial road safety events on a case-by-case basis.
 Please contact us at email@example.com and let us know a bit about your event and we will get back to you.

 Where can I do further training with a Roadcraft instructor?

-The Institute of Advanced Motorists (IAM) runs advanced driving and riding courses, based on Roadcraft principles, all over the country.
-See the IAM website for more details.
+The IAM RoadSmart runs advanced driving and riding courses, based on Roadcraft principles, all over the country.
+See the IAM RoadSmart website for more details.